Attractions

 Zaituna Bay, Lebanon

-Zaituna Bay, Beirut - 17.9 km
+Zaituna Bay, Beirut

 Zaitunay Bay is Beirut's newest and trendiest spot to hang out, dine, relax, and tour.
 A hip and cool boardwalk in the center of Beirut, this hot spot is the place to go for weekend outings with the family as well as date nights on the town.